 In the 1900s and earlier, teachers were required to clean the school, stoke the wood/coal stove, pump water, write curriculum, and prepare individual lessons for students in grades one through twelve.
 Because curriculums focused on the most basic skills, this task did not require the research that writing curriculum requires today.
 To meet these responsibilities, teachers were expected to remain single and avoid pregnancy.
 In the early 1900s, teachers were dismissed when they married.
 Things improved.
 When my mother began teaching in the late 1950s, teachers were allowed to be married; but they were still expected to resign once they became pregnant.
 Many teachers avoided informing administrators until their pregnancies became obvious.

-Before unions, teachers could be members of a professional organization which could negotiate salary and working conditions.
+Before unions, teachers could be members of a professional organization that could negotiate salary and working conditions.
 Unfortunately, administrators were also members of the same professional organization.
 Because teachers had to work late correcting papers, planning lessons, changing bulletin boards, and meeting with parents, they could not consistently attend meetings.
-Administrators assumed the leadership roles, negotiating their own salaries and working conditions making sure that men were paid more than women.
+Administrators assumed leadership roles, negotiating their own salaries and working conditions making sure that men were paid more than women.
 Few improvements leading to equitable salaries for women or improved working conditions for teachers were made.
 Unions recognized these problems and offered a solution.

 Initially, unions did much to improve the professional status of teachers.
 They improved consistency of instruction by requiring teachers to have college educations, to be licensed, and to be given the same status that college graduates in other professions with comparable levels of education enjoyed.
 Unfortunately, once the unions became politically powerful, they neglected to respect the political wishes of all of their members.
 They began using intimidation and insults to silence a significant number of their members.
 They traded the integrity of the profession for support from a political party that would protect their power.
 This situation angered many teachers who are grateful today that the unions will no longer be taking their money to support political policies which are detrimental to the academic success of students and to the professional standing of educators.